 A wide variety of providers are working on solutions to address healthcare interoperability challenges, and interoperability can be defined in a variety of ways.
 For example, the Health Information Systems Management Society ("HIMSS"), which is generally recognized as an authority on health information technology, released its definition of interoperability and defined it four ways: foundational, structural, semantic and organizational.
 Customers or vendors could use any of these four components to define their particular "interoperability solution."
-Separately, the Center for Medicare and Medicaid Services further defined a fifth component of interoperability that includes patients, which is not included in the developed another definition that is included in the 21st Century Cures Act, which includes the concept of "information blocking" as a component of healthcare interoperability.
+Separately, the Center for Medicare and Medicaid Services further defined a fifth component of interoperability that includes patients, which is not included in the HIMSS definition.
+Furthermore, the Office of the National Coordinator for Health Information Technology (the "ONC") has developed another definition that is included in the 21st Century Cures Act, which includes the concept of "information blocking" as a component of healthcare interoperability.
 This wide variety of definitions has the potential to create a risk of confusion in the market, or allow competitors to reframe the problem to their advantage in a competitive situation, potentially allowing less robust solutions to hold themselves out as healthcare interoperability solutions.
 We expect to encounter significant competition for customers as the healthcare interoperability market develops.
 Our current competitors in the healthcare interoperability space currently consist mostly of point solutions rather than full suites of healthcare interoperability solutions.
 If other companies develop solutions to address healthcare interoperability challenges more successfully than we do, or if customers otherwise adopt competing solutions rather than our solutions, it will adversely affect our business and operating results.